MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 6. Go to the following procedure.

-#### Add meeting filters
+#### Assemble a list of keywords

 **Role:** Analyst

-In this procedure, we assemble the vocabulary that constitutes the business process.
-We start on the **New business process** page:
+In this procedure, you assemble the vocabulary that constitutes the business process.
+Start on the **New business process** page:

 ![Biz process start page](../images/wpa/tutorials/keyword-page.png)

 As an analyst, your goal now is to find the keywords that most effectively represent the business process.
 The **New business process** mechanisms help you find those keywords.
 You start by typing words based on keywords that your users typically use when referring to the process.
-The system then takes those as cues to uncover additional content that it deemed relevant.
+The system then takes those words as cues to uncover additional content that it deems relevant.
 In this example, that means words related to sales interactions.

-1. In the field marked **Enter a search term**, type **interview** and press Enter.
-The system searches for content that's related to "interview" and displays the results in a table.
+1. In the field marked **Enter a search term**, type **purchase** and press Enter.
+The system searches for content that's related to "purchase" and displays the results in a table.

    ![Results table](../images/wpa/tutorials/result-words-2.png)

 2. (Optional) You might find it helpful to sort the values in the table's columns.
-Do this by selecting a header in the table (**Rank**, **Phrase**, **Attendee meeting hours**, or **Meeting count**).
+Do this by selecting a header in the table (**Rank**, **Phrase**, **Attendee meeting hours**, or **Number of meetings**).

    >[!Note]
    >The Rank column indicates relevance ranking.
 In the preceding illustration, a rank of 1 indicates that the "account" keyword is the most relevant to the specified search term "purchase."
 The concept is similar to the ranking in web-page search results.

-3. Scan the phrases in the **Phrase** column.
+3. Scan the words in the **Keyword** column.
 Which ones do you find relate most closely to the concept of "Sales interactions" (the business process to be analyzed)?

    To make sure you're looking at relevant content, you can examine these terms more closely in either of two ways:

-   * <u>View the metadata of actual meetings.</u> Click the phrase.
-This opens a pane on the right side of the page that lists meetings whose subject lines contained this exact phrase.
-If these meetings are relevant to the business process, you might want to consider this keyword for your business process.

    * <u>Find related phrases</u>.
 Expand the phrase by selecting the ">" (greater-than) sign to its left.
 This shows multiple-word phrases that included the keyword.
 For example, if you expand the keyword **lead**, you might see "qualified lead" or "lead generation."
 For each phrase, you can see the number of meetings (**Meeting count**) that contained it in its subject line, and the amount of time spent in those meetings (**Attendee meeting hours**).

+   * <u>View the metadata of actual meetings.</u> Click the phrase.
+This opens a pane on the right side of the page that lists meetings whose subject lines contained this exact phrase, along with additional information such as number of attendees and whether the meeting is a recurring.
+If these meetings are relevant to the business process, you might want to consider this keyword for your business process.

-4. After you decide that a phrase is relevant, include it into the process definition by completing these two steps:
+4. After you decide that a phrase is relevant, include it into the business-process definition by completing these two steps:

    a.
 Hover your mouse over the phrase's row to see an unselected checkbox to the left of the phrase.